topherCantrell/computerarcheology/content/TRS80/Xenos/Code.md

 9AFF: 01 00 C0                           ; Location=0x01, disk_section=0, ext_attr=....----(), attributes=?W......(??,Weapon)
 ;
 9B02:    02 09                           ;   Section=02:SECTION_02_SHORT_NAME, length=0x0009 (to 0x9B0D)
+;; !!
+All other objects are singular.
+A plural object wouldn't fit the general error messages.
+So we need ;; a singluar object -- thus the PAIR.
+Tada!
 ;           PAIR OF HANDS
 9B04:       4B A4 91 AF 8A 64 8E 48 53
 ;